 What Are Photo Stories?

 Photo Stories or photo essays are a sequence of photographs that tell a story by themselves when placed together.
-You’ll see them frequently in magazines along with some text.
+They aim to inform, educate and to invoke emotion and empathy in the viewer.
+They’re a form of documentary photojournalism, and you’ll see them frequently in magazines along with some text.
 One of my favourite sources of photo stories is National Geographic magazine.
-You can usually understand most of what’s happening just by looking at their photographs.
+You can usually understand most of what the text is about simply by looking at the accompanying photographs.
 Of course, the content is gripping too, but for many people it is the photographs that make the magazine what it is.

 How Can I Photograph a Photo Story?